nicksergeant/billmonster/README.md

 ![Nom](http://i.imgur.com/kYSmu.png)

-The Bill Monster eats your bills and simply tells you what your current due balances are.
+The Bill Monster eats your bills and tells you what your current due balances are.

 It uses Selenium to automate the process of logging into each provider and harvesting the balances.